heyverse/hey/README.md

 - `LENS_NETWORK` – Lens network to use (`mainnet`, `testnet`, or `staging`).
 - `LENS_DATABASE_URL` – Read-only Postgres connection for Lens data.
+- `DATABASE_URL` – Postgres connection used by the Prisma backend.
 - `PRIVATE_KEY` – Private key used to sign Lens requests.
 - `EVER_ACCESS_KEY` – Access key for 4EVERLAND storage.
 - `EVER_ACCESS_SECRET` – Secret key for 4EVERLAND storage.